BlueWallet/VerifySignature/README.md

 npm run export
 ```

-Built directory `verifysignature/` is ready to be hosted on the website.
+And it is ready to be hosted on the website (should be served from `/VerifySignature/` path, i.e. `http://localhost:3000/VerifySignature`).
-Or adjust `basePath` in `next.config.js` if you want to host it in root.
+Use `npm run dev` for development.

 License
 -------